Optimized WordPress Disallowed Plugins

 - Over frequent database access.

-- Poor database optimization resulting in database stability and speed issues.
+- Poor database optimization results in database stability and speed issues.

 These are just a few examples and are not by any means a comprehensive list.
 To ensure that your site is served quickly and reliably, we must restrict the inefficient plugins.